xbeat/Machine-Learning/README.md

 Levels of measurement, also known as scales of measurement, are fundamental concepts in statistics and machine learning.
 They categorize data based on the properties and constraints of the measurements.
 Understanding these levels is crucial for selecting appropriate statistical methods and machine learning algorithms.
 In this presentation, we'll explore the four main levels of measurement: nominal, ordinal, interval, and ratio, along with their applications in Python-based machine learning.

+## Mastering FastAPI Testing and Profiling for High-Performance APIs

+Comprehensive Testing with pytest & HTTPX

+Testing is crucial for ensuring the reliability and correctness of FastAPI applications.
+Pytest and HTTPX are powerful tools for writing and executing tests.
+Let's explore how to use them effectively.

 ## Time-Series Analysis with PySpark Window Functions

 Introduction to Window Functions in PySpark